 Sure, some things eventually disappear and stop working, but emails ... are you kidding me?
 Honestly, do you know one single person or a company that doesn't have an email?

 Don't mind the noise, email outreach and email marketing work just fine.
+Writing cold emails that convert is not easy, but nothing great should be, right?
 The space is overcrowded and overpriced, so you shouldn't consider it as a Ferrari of your marketing.
 Think of it as your Ford.

 The only question is which channel works best for you!
 Never stop testing things, new channels, and new platforms.
 Segment prospects and prioritize according to results and people's attention.